timofurrer/try/README.rst

       Easily try out python packages.

     Options:
+      --virtualenv TEXT  Use already existing virtualenv.
       -p, --python TEXT  The python version to use.
       --ipython          Use ipython instead of python.
       --shell TEXT       Specify the python shell to use.
 (This will override --ipython
       -k, --keep         Keep try environment files.
       --editor           Try with editor instead of interpreter.
+      --tmpdir TEXT      Specify location for temporary directory.
       --version          Show the version and exit.
       --help             Show this message and exit.

 **try** was inspired by https://github.com/VictorBjelkholm/trymodule.